 Using grid questions in forms

-Use the grid question (also known as Line Item question) when you need to create a table, or list, for users to enter a series of text or numbers.
+Use the grid question (also known as a Line Item question) to create tables or lists for users to enter text or numbers.
 Grid questions are ideal for collecting structured data such as expense items, product lists, or any scenario requiring multiple related data points per entry.

 Prerequisites